mjvh80/SymWin/README.md

 Allows one to type special characters such as å or λ on Windows without the alt-key bullshit or frequent language switching which is just cumbersome.

-Inspired by Apple's iOS keyboard symbol selection, this shows a popup with symbols wherever you are typing.
+Inspired by Apple's iOS and OS X keyboard symbol selection, this shows a popup with symbols wherever you are typing.

 It looks like this: